HCTLab/pulpito/README.md

 To build a Vivado project from scratch, please follow next steps:

-1. Copy all files from 'fpga/vivado/boards/2017.1' folder into your Vivado execution path.
+1. Copy all files from 'fpga/vivado/boards/2017.1' folder into your Vivado installation path at 'data/boards'.
    This folder includes a new template for ZTurn board.
    Create a new blank project based on ZTurn board.